-When your child is sick or injured, it's natural to panic and head straight for the emergency room (ER), because you know that you can get care, regardless of the time, day, or severity of your child's injury.
+When your child is sick or injured, it's natural to want to head straight for the emergency room (ER).
+You know that you can get care, regardless of the time, day, or severity of your child's injury.

-In some cases, it is a true medical emergency and the ER is the most appropriate place to get care.
+In some cases, it is a true medical emergency and the ER (also called the emergency department, or ED) is the right place to get care.

-In other cases, the illness or injury can be handled at an urgent care clinic, or treatment can wait until your child's doctor can see you.
+In other cases, the illness or injury can be handled at an urgent care clinic or whenever your child's doctor can see you.

 Finding the Right ER at the Right Time

-In certain situations, you should dial 911 to get an ambulance instead of taking your child to the ER yourself.
+In some situations, you should dial 911 to get an ambulance instead of taking your child to the ER yourself.
 Call 911 if: